Shirtless Sam Smith Shows Off 50-Pound Weight Loss On Paleo Diet

 Sam is in the best shape of his life after overhauling his diet and workout routine four years ago.
 Smith said his weight loss secrets were a low-carb Paleo-style diet and weightlifting workouts.

-The Paleo diet emphasizes healthy fats, high-quality animal proteins, non-starchy vegetables, and excludes gluten, sugar, dairy, legumes, alcohol and processed foods.
+The Paleo diet emphasizes healthy fats, high-quality animal proteins, non-starchy vegetables, and excludes gluten, sugar, dairy, legumes, alcohol, and processed foods.

-“It’s very, very difficult [to stay in shape],” Smith told ET (see video).
+“It’s very, very difficult [to stay in shape],” Smith told Entertainment Tonight (see video below).
 “I love food so much, so it’s a constant battle.
 It’s always going to be a battle but I’m trying my best.”

 Smith’s shocking weight loss initially fueled rumors that he was anorexic and had gotten too skinny, but the British pop star says eating less and working out has made him much healthier.